seanbreckenridge/exobrain/cryptography/sp_networks/README.md

 4 -> C4
 ```

-Since the ciphertext is a has a block size of one (one to one; encrypts one character into exactly one other), its easy to reverse by anaylzing letter frequencies or brute force.
+Since the cipher text is a has a block size of one (one to one; encrypts one character into exactly one other), its easy to reverse by analyzing letter frequencies or brute force.
 If someone knows what your mapping function is, its very easy to reverse.

 Modern Encryption uses more block sizes.
 A block cipher takes a block size of 'n' and turns it into an output of size 'n' (e.g. 128-bits.)